renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 As Shade Elf power crumbled, the *Leapers* struck.
 Little is known outside of the Shaded Sea about their methods; as far as is known, the Leapers never raised an army and marched on the Shade Elves.
 It is theorized that they systematically harried the crumbling *Alenaya*, attacking their people as they spread out through the steppes to graze; they may also have found eager allies (or pawns) among the confederation's many enemies.
-By CY 346, the *Alenaya* had lost the allegiance of all but their original two confederations — and these where in a weakened state, having lost many of their constituent clans to defection and combat; they became tributaries of the Leapers.
+By CY 346, the *Alenaya* had lost the allegiance of all but their original two confederations — and these where in a weakened state, having lost many of their constituent clans to defection and combat.
+They became tributaries of the Leapers.

-In CY 349, the Herd-and-Pack Alliance signed a treaty, and by CY 350 the Commonwealth had begun to settle the Haven Isles.
+In CY 349 the Herd-and-Pack Alliance signed a treaty with the Commonwealth, and by CY 350 the Commonwealth had begun to settle the Haven Isles.
 During this time, from CY 346 to CY 351, the Leapers continued their subtle campaign, bringing most of the other Shade Elf rides under their control.
 Though weakened, the Shade Elves where finally (mostly) unified; in CY 357, they set out to reconquer the east of the Steppes, and by CY 361, they set out to bring the Warren Isles under their control.